McFateM/rootstalk-static/content/past-issues/volume-v-issue-1/jumping-into-the-void.md

 to work from, and then we're starting to build that community.

 {{% pullquote %}}
-There’s artists doing all kinds of wonderful things and if we can bring them here...and they could work through the art center...that just exposes our community to more opportunities and more ways of working...
+There's artists doing all kinds of wonderful things and if we can bring them here...and they could work through the art center...that just exposes our community to more opportunities and more ways of working...
 {{% /pullquote %}}

 **Sarah:** My perspective from the art center point of view was a little